Find a Heart Center | Specialists & Information

 Heart valve replacement ("artificial heart valves")

-Modern pacemakers are versatile "auxiliary motors" for a controlled heart function.
-Not only do they stimulate a heart that works too slowly, they also intervene when the heart is racing or weak.
+Modern pacemakers are versatile "auxiliary motors" for regulated heart function.
+They not only stimulate a heart that is working too slowly, but also intervene in the event of palpitations or cardiac insufficiency.

 Repair of the atrial septum

-Congenital heart defects also require heart surgery within a specialised heart center.
-For example, there are atrial septal defects, which are mainly a congenital hole in the cardiac septum.
-In order to prevent the formation of low-oxygen mixed blood, atrial septal defects are surgically closed in the heart center.
+However, cardiac surgery at a specialized heart center is also required for congenital heart defects.
+For example, there are atrial septal defects, which are essentially a congenital hole in the cardiac septum.
+In order to prevent the formation of mixed blood with a lower oxygen content, atrial septal defects are surgically closed at the heart center.

 Which specialists work at a heart center?

-Heart centers are usually run by cardiologists and heart surgeons.
-In addition, there are angiologists, physiologists, anesthetists and other non-physician professional groups in order to provide the best possible care for heart patients in an interdisciplinary team.
+Heart centers are usually run by cardiologists and cardiac surgeons.
+However, angiologists, physiologists, anaesthetists and other non-medical professionals are also involved in order to provide the best possible care for heart patients as part of an interdisciplinary team.

 Medical spectrum